Growing an Indoor / Windowsill Potted Herb Garden

 On the whole, this system is a great little herb garden for your kitchen, and it's best suited to a busy household.
 It can grow year round, and it has a pretty big following.

 If you're a basil lover like me, you're probably wanting to keep a few plants going at all times.
 However, it's tough to find a good spot for it, and all the dirt can get pretty messy.
-This is a great solution.
-This small hydroponic herb grower by ZeroSoil is simple to use, mess free and super cute in your kitchen.
+This is a great solution. .
+This small hydroponic herb grower by Click and Grow is simple to use, mess free and super cute in your kitchen

-The concept is hydroponic, similar to the Miracle-Gro above but on a smaller scale.
-There are two growing chambers which are separated from one another.
+The concept is hydroponic, similar to the one listed above but on a smaller scale.
+There are three growing chambers which are separated from one another.
 The system automatically waters the plants, and you can add a nutrient base which removes the need for fresh soil and fertilizer.
 It will even inform you when you need to top up the water level.

-Some species of herbs can be better described by another term: weeds!
+Some popular herbs are better described by another term: weeds!
 They can be invasive and aggressive, choking out your other plants and taking over.
 That's not a bad thing, they're just doing what comes naturally to them.
 However, it does limit your diversity, and that's frustrating.

 Mint, for example, is a very aggressive little plant.
 It grows quickly and will take over a garden.
 For that reason, I highly recommend that you separate your herbs with some sort of root impermeable barrier.